 Regulatory Guide 69: Debentures and notes: improving disclosure for retail investors applies to the Company, as an issuer of Secured Notes.
 The guide establishes 8 benchmarks which issuers of notes should address in their disclosures on an 'if not, why not' basis.
 ASIC expects the benchmarks to be followed (as applicable) and if not followed, then explained on an, if not, why not, basis.
 ASIC has developed the benchmarks to assist investors to understand the risks, assess the rewards being offered and decide whether such an investment is suitable for them.
-Details of the benchmarks, as they apply to the Company's Secured Notes are described in the Prospectus dated 18 May 2018.
+Details of the benchmarks, as they apply to the Company's Secured Notes are described in the Prospectus dated 19 July 2019.

-This report has been prepared as at 30 September 2018 and updates the disclosure contained in the Prospectus.
+This report has been prepared as at 30 June 2020 and updates the disclosure contained in the Prospectus.
 The Company does not consider anything in this update to be materially adverse to investors.
-Investors should consider all benchmarks and other information provided in the current Prospectus dated 18 May 2018 and not rely solely on the information contained in this benchmark report or on any one benchmark to make an investment decision.
+Investors should consider all benchmarks and other information provided in the current Prospectus dated 19 July 2019 and not rely solely on the information contained in this benchmark report or on any one benchmark to make an investment decision.
+We currently satisfy benchmarks 2,3,4,5,6 and 8 and reasonably consider that we will continue to satisfy those benchmarks on an ongoing basis.
+We do not satisfy benchmarks 1 and 7.
+Further details in relation to these benchmarks are set out below.